wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Sampling Policies

-If you can’t find traces in Wavefront because Intelligent Sampling discarded them, create a sampling policy to let Wavefront know that you want to keep specific traces in Wavefront.
+If you can’t find traces in Wavefront because Intelligent Sampling discarded them, create a sampling policy to let Wavefront know that you want to keep specific spans in Wavefront.
 Creating a sampling policy affects your costs because you store more data within Wavefront.
 See your Service Description for cost details.

 See [Managing Sampling Policies](trace_sampling_policies.html) for details.